nokotamustang/Python3DEngines/README.md

 ![Screenshots](./screenshots/mgl_grass2.PNG)

-_Just indexing manually right now in the geom shade; so I will add controls to select the grass type or I will extend to paint different grass types on the ground._
+_Just indexing manually right now in the geom shader; so I will add controls to select the grass type or I will extend to paint different grass types on the ground._

 ### mgl/ground - Ground rendering